umvirt/umvirt/README.md

 ## About 👋

-Umvirt is private virtualization lab and GNU/Linux maitainer.
+Umvirt is private virtualization lab and GNU/Linux maintainer.
 Currently Umvirt is runs as hobby, just for fun.

 More information at https://umvirt.com